ljchuello/ZeroSSL.API/README.md

 1. Create the file and its content.
 1. Resolve the challenge.

-### 1. Prepare the path where the .txt file will be stored.
+### 1. Prepare the path where the .txt file will be stored

 It's the web path of the file or the web address to which ZeroSSL servers will make a web request to verify that the file exists and contains the verification information.